smcaleese/resume-analyzer/docs/functional-spec/functional-spec.md

 **Description**

 The user will be able to upload a CV that is stored on their computer in a PDF format.
 They will then press a button to submit this file and it will be uploaded to the server.
-After a brief processing time for the analysis the user will be presented with the results of the analysis.
+After a brief processing time for the analysis, the user will be presented with the results of the analysis.

 **Goal**

-A user can upload a file, this file can be sent to the server and the user can view the results.
+A user can upload their CV as a file before it is sent to the server.

 **Step-by-Step Interaction**